whywhywhyw/FNF-BedrockEngineRewritten/README.md

 ## and more!
 I will keep updating this fork as much as possible for it to be in sync with the main repository, and adding more features to it in the future!

-# Future Plans
-* Softcoded Judgement Skins
-* Noteskins on Options Menu
-* Separated Noteskins for each Player (already possible with lua so...)
-* Fix all current issues with Opponent Mode